emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-index.md

        In this course we will focus on event streaming connectors.
 There are several alternatives on how you can connect your Event Streaming solution to the outside world.
 	   In the microlearnings for this course we will zoom in on several alternatives that are used most.
         </br></br>
-        - Total time: between 15 and 30 minutes
+        - Total time: between 30 and 45 minutes
         </br>
-        - Last updated - February 2021
+        - Last updated - March 2021
     </p>
     <h3 class="title">Micro-learnings</h3>
     <ul class="strip-container">